misslivirose/webvrspace/README.md

 - Firefox Nightly

 # Attributions
-Images used in sample are from @StationCDRKelly's Twitter Feed Background audio is from NASA and is a "recording" of the sound made by Saturn's rings
+Images used in sample are from @StationCDRKelly, @NASA Twitter Feed Background audio is from NASA and is a "recording" of the sound made by Saturn's rings